Key takeaways

 Handling currency and FX

 Currency is where international payouts get messy.
-Pick a clear policy and apply it consistently so partners know exactly what they’ll receive:
+Pick one clear policy and apply it consistently, so partners know exactly what lands in their account:

-- Choose whether you pay partners in their local currency or your base currency.
+- Choose whether partners get paid in their local currency or your base currency.

-- If you convert, show the FX rate and any conversion fee transparently on the payout statement.
+- If you convert, show the FX rate and any conversion fee right on the payout statement.

 Transparency here is a trust feature.
-Partners who can see exactly how their commission converted to a payout raise fewer support tickets and stay in your program longer.
+Partners who can see exactly how their commission converted to a payout raise fewer tickets and stick around longer.

 Tax forms and compliance

-Collect tax information before the first payout, not after.
-Depending on your jurisdiction and the partner’s, you may need the equivalent of a W-9 (domestic) or W-8 (foreign) and may have reporting obligations at year end.
-Gating the first payout on a completed tax form keeps you compliant and avoids awkward retroactive collection.
+Collect tax information before the first payout, never after.
+Depending on your jurisdiction and the partner’s, you may need the equivalent of a W-9 (domestic) or W-8 (foreign), plus reporting obligations at year end.
+Gate the first payout on a completed form and you stay compliant — no awkward retroactive chasing.

-- Request tax details as part of partner onboarding, before any earnings are payable.
+- Ask for tax details during onboarding, before any earnings are payable.

-- Store forms securely and link them to the partner record.
+- Store forms securely and link each to the partner record.

-- Block payout approval until the required form is on file.
+- Hold payout approval until the required form is on file.

 Thresholds, cadence, and approvals

 - Minimum payout threshold — e.g. don’t pay out balances under $50.
-This caps per-transaction fees and reduces tiny, noisy transfers.
+It caps per-transaction fees and cuts tiny, noisy transfers.

-- Fixed cadence — e.g. monthly on the 1st for all approved commissions past the clearing window.
-Predictability reduces support load and reconciliation effort.
+- Fixed cadence — e.g. monthly on the 1st for every approved commission past the clearing window.
+Predictability cuts support load and reconciliation effort.

-Layer an approval step before money moves: commissions clear an attribution/refund window, you (or a reviewer) approve the batch, and only then does the payout fire.
-This is your last line of defence against paying out on fraudulent or refunded conversions.
+Add an approval step before money moves: commissions clear an attribution/refund window, you (or a reviewer) approve the batch, and only then does the payout fire.
+It’s your last line of defence against paying out on fraudulent or refunded conversions.

 Automating the flow

-The end state is hands-off: a conversion is attributed, a commission is generated from the campaign rule, it clears the refund window, it’s approved (manually or by rule), and a payout is dispatched to the right rail in the right currency — with the tax form already on file and a statement the partner can see.
-This is exactly the pipeline Afflio automates: RazorpayX and PayPal payouts, tax-form collection, FX-aware statements, thresholds, and approvals, all driven from the same commission data so finance isn’t exporting spreadsheets and wiring money by hand.
+The end state is hands-off: a conversion is attributed, the campaign rule generates a commission, it clears the refund window, it’s approved (by hand or by rule), and a payout fires to the right rail in the right currency — tax form already on file, statement the partner can see.
+That’s the pipeline Afflio automates: RazorpayX and PayPal payouts, tax-form collection, FX-aware statements, thresholds, and approvals, all driven from the same commission data — so finance isn’t exporting spreadsheets and wiring money by hand.

 The goal isn’t to make payouts possible — it’s to make them boring.
 A payout system that runs itself every month is one fewer reason a great partner leaves your program.

-For most programs, a combination of RazorpayX for domestic (India) bank transfers and PayPal for international partners covers the majority of cases.
-RazorpayX gives fast, low-cost local payouts; PayPal offers broad country coverage and only requires the partner’s email.
+For most programs, RazorpayX for domestic (India) bank transfers plus PayPal for international partners covers the majority of cases.
+RazorpayX gives fast, low-cost local payouts; PayPal offers broad country coverage and only needs the partner’s email.

 Yes.
-Collect the appropriate tax form (a W-9 or W-8 equivalent depending on jurisdiction) during onboarding, before the first payout.
-Gating payouts on a completed form keeps you compliant and avoids collecting paperwork retroactively.
+Collect the right tax form (a W-9 or W-8 equivalent, depending on jurisdiction) during onboarding, before the first payout.
+Gate payouts on a completed form and you stay compliant instead of chasing paperwork after the fact.

-Pick a base accounting currency, decide whether you pay in the partner’s local currency or your base currency, and show the FX rate and any conversion fee transparently on each payout statement.
+Pick a base accounting currency, decide whether you pay in the partner’s local currency or your base currency, and show the FX rate and any conversion fee on every payout statement.
 Then reconcile the converted amount against your gateway’s settlement report.